ergodicio/tsadar/docs/source/defaults.rst

         - ``Nl`` is the maximum spherical-harmonic degree used to define the distribution function when the ``sphericalharmonic`` model is used.
 TSADAR uses the real cosine harmonics with JAX's ``(degree=l, order=m)`` convention and embeds physical velocity as ``(X, Y, Z) = (vy, vz, vx)``.
 The ``(1, 0)`` and ``(1, 1)`` modes point along ``vx`` and ``vy``; the unrepresented first-order sine mode points along the unobserved ``vz`` direction and integrates to zero for the coplanar ARTS2D observable.
 This is a 3-D spherical-harmonic basis, not a 2-D polar Fourier basis.

+        - ``init_m`` is the initial isotropic super-Gaussian shape.
+The ``sphericalharmonic`` model accepts the closed interval 2 through 5.
+It stores the normalized shape with a projected closed-interval parameterization, so the exact endpoint initializers remain differentiable toward the feasible interior instead of being represented by infinite logits.

         - ``dtx`` is the Knudsen number along the x direction for Spitzer-Harm type or the more general Mora-Yahi type distribution functions.
 This parameter set the amount of heat flux in this model.
 This parameter is only relevant if ``flm_type`` is set to ``mora-yahi`` and is ignored otherwise.
 See `Mora and Yahi (1982) <https://journals.aps.org/pra/abstract/10.1103/PhysRevA.26.2259>`_.

         - ``dty`` is the Knudsen number along the y direction for the Mora-Yahi type distribution functions.